Evolution of the Dutch colonial empire: Iran

 Esfahan (1623–1747)* In 1623 Huybert Visnich established a trading station in Isfahan and concluded a commercial treaty with the Shah.
 Esfahan was the capital of the kingdom of Persia.
 The Dutch East Indies Company bought silk from the Shah in exchange for spices and military protection.
-They was obliged to maintain an office in Ispahan due to the endless negotiations with the Shah about trading concessions.
-In 1722 Ispahan was conquered by the Afghans.
+They were obliged to maintain an office in Esfahan due to the endless negotiations with the Shah about trading concessions.
+In 1722, Esfahan was conquered by the Afghans.
 During this time the Dutch were kept virtual prisoners in their factory.
 In 1727 the factory had to be abandoned because the inner city was to be reserved for Afghans only.
 The Dutch staff moved to Jolfa.
 In 1747 the Dutch East India Company office was closed.

 Kerman (1659–1744)* A Dutch trading station was opened at Kerman in 1659.
 It remained in operation, with interruptions, until 1744.
 The town of Kerman was known for its wool trade.

 Khark (1753–1766) Khark is an island in the north of the Persian Gulf near Basra.
 In Khark the Baron Tido von Kniphausen, formerly Dutch East India Company agent in Bassora, built Fort Mosselstein in 1753 where Javanese sugar and Indian textiles were offered for sale.
 In 1766 the fort was plundered by the Persian army.